Lettice Knollys: Litigation and old age

 Consequently, in February 1604, she filed a complaint against Dudley in the Star Chamber, accusing him of defamation.
 She was backed by Sir Robert Sidney, who considered himself the only legitimate heir of his uncles Leicester and Warwick.
 During the Star Chamber proceedings 56 former servants and friends of the Earl of Leicester testified that he had always regarded Dudley as his illegitimate son.
 The other side was unable to cite clear evidence and the King's chief minister, Robert Cecil, thought it unwise to rake up the existing property settlement, so the outcome was in favour of Lady Leicester.
 All the evidence was impounded to preclude a resumption of the case.

 Throughout her life, Lettice Knollys cared for her siblings, children, and grandchildren.
 Until their respective deaths in 1607 and 1619, her daughters Penelope and Dorothy were her closest companions.
 The young third Earl of Essex, also called Robert, shared much of his life with the old Countess at Chartley and Drayton Bassett.

-Still walking a mile a day at nearly 90, she died in her chair in the morning of 25 December 1634, aged 91.
+Still walking a mile a day at nearly 90, she died in her chair on Christmas morning, 25 December 1634, aged 91.
 Widely mourned as a symbol of a by-gone age, she wished to be buried "at Warwick by my dear lord and husband the Earl of Leicester with whom I desire to be entombed".
 Her request was respected and she came to rest in the Beauchamp Chapel of Collegiate Church of St Mary, Warwick, opposite the tomb of her son, young Lord Denbigh.